Assembling Your Application

 The two main application methods to US colleges, the Common Application and the Coalition for College, are similar to the UCAS form in the UK in that you complete it once and then the information is sent to all the schools you list in your application.

-The Common Application Form (or ‘Common App.’) is used by over 1,000 institutions, including some outside the US, so most applicants are likely to use this method.
-Useful information and advice for students and teachers about completing the Common App form is contained in the Common App Ready Toolkit.
+The Common Application Form (or ‘Common App’) is used by over 1,000 institutions, including some outside the US, so most applicants are likely to use this method.
+Useful information for first time applicants can be found in the Application Guide for first-year students.

 The Student Essay